 The IUCN has published species range maps developed by species experts for 4,027 unique marine species.
 Experts outline spatial boundaries that define the "limits of distribution" of a given species, based on observation records and informed by expert understanding of species' range and habitat preferences (Fig S1A).
 IUCN guidelines recommend that boundaries be drawn as a "minimum convex polygon", i.e., "the smallest polygon in which no internal angle exceeds 180 degrees and which contains all the sites of occurrence" [2].

 In contrast, AquaMaps has modeled species distribution for 22,889 species based on envelopes of environmental preference, such as temperature, depth, and salinity.
 These preference envelopes are deduced from occurrence records, published species databases such as FishBase, and expert knowledge.
 The AquaMaps model overlays these environmental preferences atop a map of environmental attributes on a global 0.5° grid to determine suitable habitat, resulting in a "probability of occurrence" for each species (Fig S1B).
 To roughly constrain species ranges to appropriate georegions, the AquaMaps model uses Food and Agriculture Organization of the United Nations (FAO) Major Fishing Area [13] boundaries.
-Of the resulting maps, 1,296 (5.7% of the full dataset) have been further refined through an expert review process [14,15].
+Of the resulting maps, 1,296 (5.7% of the full dataset) have been further refined through an expert review process to fine-tune the input parameters and improve the range predictions [14,15].

 In total, the two datasets provide range maps for 24,645 species, with a small subset of species mapped in both datasets.
 For the purposes of this analysis, we elected not to use IUCN data for bird species, which are available separately through Bird Life International [16].